ryanbarringtoncox/ryanbarringtoncox.github.io/_posts/2015-01-27-the-art-of-reponse.md

 ---
 When I wrote a post called ["The Art of Reaction"](/the-art-of-reaction), my wife said she’d rather the post be called "The Art of Response".  **Well, what is the difference between reacting and responding?**

-I looked up definitions of response and reaction.
+I looked up definitions of the words, response and reaction.
 Each word uses the another to define itself.
 There is certainly some overlap between their meanings.
 There are differences too.

 -------